agdamsbo/FreesearchR/ROADMAP.md

     - [x] Grotta bars for ordianl outcomes (and sankey) 2025-3-17

     - [x] Coefficient plotting for regression analyses (forest plot) 2025-2-20

+Documentation:

+-   [ ] Complete getting started page describing all functionality.

+-   [ ] Streamlined functions documentation

+New features:

+-   [ ] Merge data from multiple sources (this would in itself be a great feature, but not of highest importance)

+-   [ ] Additional plot types (missingness, *others...*)